 - While keeping the Print Spooler selected, click the right button on the mouse.

-- Choose the Stop option to deactivate the Print Spooler and Minimize the Services window.
+- Choose the Stop option to deactivate the Print Spooler and minimize the Services window.

 - After deactivating the Print Spooler, again, open the Run box on the computer screen.